NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

 the design region.
 The gradient is computed in post processing using the DFT fields from the forward and adjoint runs.
 The gradient calculation is fully automated.
-The theoretical and computational details of the adjoint-solver module are described in this manuscript:
+The theoretical and computational details of the adjoint-solver module are described in this
+publication:

 - A. M. Hammond, A. Oskooi, M. Chen, Z. Lin, S. G. Johnson, and
   S. E. Ralph, “[High-performance hybrid time/frequency-domain